tushortz/GNU-Octave-Completions/README.md

 > Important: You need to have `Package Control` installed first on your sublime text which can be found at [The Package Contol Website](http://packagecontrol.io)

-> **Note:** For best result, you can disable [Matlab Completions](https://github.com/tushortz/Matlab-Completions/) (if installed) so that only the GUI methods would show up in the completion lists.
+> **Note:** For best result, you can disable [Matlab Completions](https://github.com/tushortz/Matlab-Completions/) (if installed) so that only the GNU Octave completion suggestions would show up in the completion lists.

 ## Installation
 > Important: You need to have `Package Control` installed first on your sublime text which can be found at [The Package Contol Website](http://packagecontrol.io).